 The Day Def Leppard Drummer Rick Allen Lost His Arm in Car Crash

 The crash occurred when Allen was speeding on a country road near Sheffield, England.
-He misjudged a curve, crashed through a stone wall and flipped his car several times.
-Wearing an improperly fastened seat belt, the musician was ejected from the vehicle, although as he told the BBC, "I think my arm was left in the car."
+He misjudged a curve, smashed through a stone wall and flipped his car several times.
+Wearing an improperly fastened seat belt, the drummer was ejected from the vehicle – although as he told the BBC, "I think my arm was left in the car."

-With his bandmates’ full support, Allen set about learning to play on a customized drum kit that allowed him to trigger the snare drum with the foot normally used for his hi-hat pedals.
-Just 20 months later, he triumphantly returned to the stage with Def Leppard at the ‘Monsters of Rock’ festival at Castle Donington, following a test run at a small pub.
+Allen set about learning to play on a customized drum kit with his bandmates' full support, triggering the snare drum with the foot normally used for his hi-hat pedals.
+Just 20 months later, he triumphantly returned to the stage with Def Leppard for 1986's Monsters of Rock festival at Castle Donington, following a test run at a small pub.

-As Allen told ABC News in 2012, “I didn’t know what my life would be like after that terrible day.
-It was the darkest time in my life … My desire is to encourage a support system for warriors, de-stigmatize PTSD, share their stories and offers alternative ways to pave the road to resiliency and health."
+"I didn’t know what my life would be like after that terrible day.
+It was the darkest time in my life," Allen told ABC News in 2012.
+"My desire is to encourage a support system for warriors, de-stigmatize PTSD, share their stories and offers alternative ways to pave the road to resiliency and health."

-Def Leppard Albums Ranked Worst to Best
+Def Leppard Albums Ranked